mcneel/help-docs/README.md

 This repo contains the contents of http://help.mcneel.com

 The site is hosted on [GitHub Pages](https://pages.github.com/) which uses a static site generator called [Jekyll](http://jekyllrb.com/).
-The pages are mades generally from a markdown syntax called [kramdown](http://kramdown.gettalong.org/syntax.html)
+The pages are made generally from a markdown syntax called [kramdown](http://kramdown.gettalong.org/syntax.html)

 ## Getting Started with GitHub

 There are 3 ways to edit these GitHub Pages:

  1. Edit the markdown (md) files directly on GitHub.
- 1. Clone the Github respository on your local computer.
-This brings all teh files onto your computer.
+ 1. Clone the Github repository on your local computer.
+This brings all the files onto your computer.
 Then edit those files and push the changes back up to GitHub.
  1. Setup a local GitHub Pages server on your machine.
 Clone the GitHub repository on your machine.
 Then, edit the files.
 The changes can be previewed on the local GitHub server before pushing the changes up to GitHub.

-The reccomended product we use to pull the files to your local machine is [SourceTree](https://www.sourcetreeapp.com/).
+The recommended product we use to pull the files to your local machine is [SourceTree](https://www.sourcetreeapp.com/).
 Once downloaded and installed, log-in to GitHub through [SourceTree](https://www.sourcetreeapp.com/).
 Clone the "mcneel/help-docs" repository to a local folder on your machine.
 All other interactions with GitHub can be accomplished with [SourceTree](https://www.sourcetreeapp.com/)

 If SourceTree does not work well in your case, GitHub offers a desktop application which simplifies syncing with the public repository.
 Try [GitHub for Mac](https://mac.github.com/) and [GitHub for Windows](https://windows.github.com/).
 There's also the [git cheat sheet](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf).

-Finally, if you are confortable using GIT on the commandline, navigate somewhere safe and clone the repository.
+Finally, if you are comfortable using GIT on the commandline, navigate somewhere safe and clone the repository.

 ```
 git clone https://github.com/mcneel/help-docs.git